qitops/qitops-cli-tools/src/README.md

 - Analyze test results regularly to identify patterns and issues
 - Combine AI suggestions with human expertise for best results
 - Keep model weights updated for best performance

+### CI/CD Integration
+- Use `--ci-mode` for reduced output and exit codes in CI pipelines
+- Generate JSON reports for machine-readable results
+- Use GitHub Actions templates for quick setup
+- Run different test types in parallel for faster feedback
+- Set up scheduled runs for regular testing
+- Use environment-specific configurations for different stages
+- Store test results as artifacts for historical analysis
+- Set appropriate timeouts for CI environments
+- Use exit codes to gate deployments
+- Integrate with notification systems for test failures

 ## Configuration Reference